TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/deep-learning/CapsNET/Keras_Implementation/Readme.md

 Create your own fashion.py file from keras if you can't import it from keras.datasets (I was having this trouble all the tome)
 ```

 **Step 2.
 Clone this repository to local.
-OR just copy these files to your local machine**
+OR just copy these files [from CapsNet folder] to your local machine**
 ```
 git clone https://github.com/TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials.git
 cd CapsNet-Fashion-MNIST